-Mutual of Omaha’s Wild Kingdom and the National Wildlife Federation (NWF) are partnering for an exciting opportunity for young conservationists — the 2023-2024 Mutual of Omaha’s Wild Kingdom College and University Grant Program.
+Mutual of Omaha’s Wild Kingdom and the National Wildlife Federation (NWF) partnered for an exciting opportunity for young conservationists — the 2023-2024 Mutual of Omaha’s Wild Kingdom College and University Grant Program.

 Wild Kingdom has a long legacy of inspiring the next generation of conservationists.
-As we continue this work today, we’re looking for college or university students, faculty and staff who are working to help protect and/or restore wildlife and/or their habitats.
-By partnering with NWF, grant recipients will have the support and resources from organizations focused on conserving our wildlife and wild places.
+As we continue this work today, we look for college or university students, faculty and staff working to help protect and/or restore wildlife and/or its habitats.
+By partnering with NWF, grant recipients have the support and resources from organizations focused on conserving our wildlife and wild places.

 2023-2024 Wild Kingdom Grant Recipients